Official state symbol Wisconsin State Flag Adopted 1863 Standardized 1979

 Navy blue field with coat of arms, WISCONSIN added above and 1848 below in white text.

-Symbols of the Wisconsin State Flag
+Key Symbols on the Wisconsin Flag

 Wisconsin State Flag Badger